-This chapter will examine the economic characteristics of Chartiers Township's population.
-The economic characteristics for a municipality, such as labor force statistics, income levels and employment by industry, can help to define the character of an area.
-Higher levels of income may indicate a need for larger housing units, greater expectation and willingness to pay for increased Township services, and what types of industry offer employment opportunities in the region.
+This chapter will examine the socio-economic characteristics of Chartiers Township in order to provide a baseline for future strategic economic development plans.
+The economic characteristics for a municipality, such as labor force statistics, income levels and employment by industry, can help to define the character of an area and assist in identifying avenues for future growth.
+Higher levels of income may indicate a need for larger housing units, greater expectation, a willingness to pay for increased Township services, and what types of industry offer employment opportunities in the region.
 The economic profile provides an analysis of the important characteristics of employment and income that will help to inform the planning process and will be used for developing economic development goals and objectives.
-Statistics highlighted include labor and occupational characteristics, educational attainment and income and poverty levels of the Township's population, all of which have planning implications that should be considered as part of the comprehensive planning process.
+Statistics highlighted include labor and occupational characteristics, educational attainment, and income related statistics of the Township's population, all of which have planning implications that should be considered as part of the comprehensive planning process.